Pokémon Picross: Development

-Pokémon Picross was first announced on a November 12, 2015 Nintendo Direct broadcast, with a worldwide release date set for the following month.
 The title's developer, Jupiter Corporation, had originally planned to release a game called Pokémon Picross on the Game Boy Color 16 years earlier.
 Although previews appeared in Japanese gaming magazines in Spring 1999, that version was ultimately cancelled.
+No reason was ever provided for the cancellation, and it was the only Pokémon game to have been cancelled after its announcement.
 In September 2020, a playable version of the original Game Boy iteration was discovered in the Nintendo "Gigaleak 3" alongside other data and unreleased games.

+The 3DS iteration of Pokémon Picross was first announced on a November 12, 2015 Nintendo Direct broadcast, with a worldwide release date set for early the following month.
+A separate reveal trailer was released as well.
+A release date for the game was not revealed until November 26, when The Pokémon Company announced a December 3 release on its official Twitter page.

 Reception

 Pokémon Picross received "generally favorable" reviews, according to video game review aggregator Metacritic.
+Destructoid found the game to be an improvement over previous Picross entries, stating "Aside from the strangely disguised pricing scheme, the new additions to Pokémon Picross exceed expectations," giving special mention to the ability to complete extra objectives in stages, the unlocking of "mural" images, and the Mega Picross mode encouraging non-standard play.
+Stephen Totilo of Kotaku gave a high recommendation for the game, calling it a proper mix of the Pokémon and Picross franchises, but criticized the free-to-play mechanics of the game as a "temporary nuisance".
+Jenni Lada for Siliconera gave the game a favorable review, highlighting the game's features as part of the prospects for future Jupiter-published Picross titles.

 Kyle Hilliard of Game Informer found that the game was "difficult to recommend universally", and that the free-to-play mechanic was not conducive to a Picross-style puzzle title, stating "Free-to-play is not inherently a bad thing... but unlike most successful free-to-play games, Picross puzzles are not randomized nor worth replaying."
 The editor did commend the title for not being an "endless money-sink" by having the in-game currency become free after 5,000 are purchased.
-Destructoid found the game to be an improvement over previous Picross entries, stating "Aside from the strangely disguised pricing scheme, the new additions to Pokémon Picross exceed expectations," giving special mention to its mission mechanic, the unlocking of "mural" images, and "mega rows" that encourage non-standard play.